mrudat/Factorio-OR-Nodes/README.md

 * depend_on_item(item, item_type, silent) - depend on the ability to create item (or fluid).
 * depend_on_items(items, silent) - depend on the ability to create at least one of the items.
-* depend_on_recipe(recipe, silent) - depend on ability to craft the recipe.
+* depend_on_recipe(recipe, silent) - depend on the ability to craft the recipe.
-* depend_on_recipes(recipes, silent) - depend on ability to craft at least one of the recipes.
+* depend_on_recipes(recipes, silent) - depend on the ability to craft at least one of the recipes.
 * depend_on_technologies(technologies, silent) - depend on at least one of the technologies being researched

 There is no depend_on_technology, as that would just return the supplied technology.